 Students are taught what to expect as they progress through puberty: physical, emotional, social and mental changes.
-They are encouraged not to be in a hurry to grow up and make adult decisions.
-They learn about the steps of affection, delaying gratification, the importance of choosing friends that encourage good decision making, and how the media influences thoughts and decisions.
-Students also learn how STIs are spread and the myths are dispelled.
-HIV is discussed in detail.
-Each day, students are encouraged to share the day’s lesson with their parents.
+They learn about the reproductive system anatomy, the steps of physical affection, delaying gratification, and the importance of choosing friends that encourage good decision making.
+Students also learn how STIs are spread and any myths they may believe, are dispelled.
+Students are shown how HIV effects the immune system.
+Porn is defined, and it is explained that it provides no health benefit.
+Students receive a booklet for note taking and they are encouraged to share each day’s lesson with their parent/guardians.

 (modules include: abstinence, positive relationships, anatomy, development of reproductive system, emotional needs, maturity, immediate gratification, decision-making by goal setting, love, crushes, setting limits, abuse, possible physical, emotional, mental consequences of sexual involvement, basic STI information- including HIV (definition, transmission, prevention), social maturity, peer influence, effects of media)